 - Marks or cracks in the driveway due to the weight of the delivery of roofing materials or dumpster.

-Ultimately, remember that the re-roof process is temporary, and once it is complete, your home will have a fresh, new look and your roof will be in top condition to keep your home and everything in it, safe.
+Ultimately, remember that the re-roof process is temporary, and once it is complete, your home will have a fresh, new look, and your roof will be in top condition to keep your home and everything in it, safe.
 And now that you know what to expect before and during a roof replacement, you will be properly prepared.

-Our roofers at Driftwood Builders Roofing look forward to providing you with a successful, professionally-implemented, high-quality roof replacement.
+Our roofers at Driftwood Builders Roofing look forward to providing you with a successful, professionally-installed, high-quality roof replacement.